 A significant proportion of our students are supported by their employers paying some or all of their fees on their behalf.
 In these cases the College will bill the employer direct provided a letter from the employer confirming their willingness to pay is provided at enrolment.

-- Childcare Grant: If you are studying full-time, you might be able to apply for CCG, which helps with childcare costs.
-This is dependent on upon your household income.
+If you are studying full-time, you may be eligible for a Maintenance Loan to help with living costs.
+This is dependent upon your household income.

 If you are studying full-time, you might also be able to apply for a CCG, which helps with childcare costs.
 This is dependent upon your household income.
 If you require support to complete your Student Loan application, please contact The Higher Education Admissions Team on 01254 354 047 or email email@example.com

 Access to Higher Education Diploma courses may be FREE with an Advanced Learner Loan!
 Loans may be reclaimed upon completion of a HE qualification.
 Financial support may also be available for students to support with course related fees.
 Please note that for the Access to University Diploma this is only reimbursed upon completion of your chosen HE programme.
 The fully funded programme route is for those aged 19-24 that are aiming to complete their first full level 3 qualification.